zulip/zulip/templates/zerver/help/mute-a-stream.md

 option from the actions dropdown.

-3. Upon selecting the **Unmute the stream (stream name)** option, the selected stream will return to its normal colors in the left sidebar, confirming the success of your unmuting.
+3. Upon selecting the **Unmute the stream (stream name)** option, the selected stream will stop being grayed out in the left sidebar, confirming the success of your unmuting.